assaflovton/assaflovton/README.md

 # assaflovton
 Hello and Welcome to my GitHub account, here you can find most of the programming projects for my CS degree.

-Hopefully I will help someone...
+Hopefully, I will help someone...

 ## Current most interesting projects - [Graphs Calculator](https://github.com/assaflovton/234124-MatamFinalProject.git)